beagrep, grep 2G source code in 2 seconds

 yourself.
 So of course I didn't.
 In fact, when you work in Emacs,

-after you marked some text and press C-u M-x grep, Emacs will
+after you marked some text and press C-u M-x grep

 matching regexp (which can be passed to grep by the shell).